eyedeekay/si-i2p-plugin/README.md

 Silly Questions I'm asking myself about how I want it to work:
 --------------------------------------------------------------

-Definitely not going to do any more filtering than I already do.
-Instead I'm going to do build a different proxy to do that and demonstrate how to connect the two.

-For right not, this proxy is definitely only intended for browsing in the i2p network and should not be combined with Tor in like, a FoxyProxy type situation, until someone has figured if there's a way to guarantee TorButton and all the Stream-Isolation stuff works.
+For right now, this proxy is definitely only intended for browsing in the i2p network and should not be combined with Tor in like, a FoxyProxy type situation, until someone has figured if there's a way to guarantee TorButton and all the Stream-Isolation stuff works.